aws/eks-anywhere/docs/content/en/docs/getting-started/optional/_index.md

 description: >
   Optional Config references for EKS Anywhere clusters such as etcd, OS, CNI, IRSA, proxy, and registry mirror
 ---
-Configuration pages here describe optional features you can add to your EKS Anywhere provider's clusterspec file.
+The configuration pages below describe optional features that you can add to your EKS Anywhere provider's clusterspec file.
 See each provider's installation section for details on which optional features are supported.